Doctor of Philosophy (Ph.D.) in Environmental Science

 The State Education Department and SUNY establish policy that applies to all graduate programs.
 Graduate Policies specific to ESF have been adopted by the College Faculty and are available in the College's Academic Catalog and on the Graduate School website.

-GPES is organized into Areas of Study formally approved by the ESF Faculty Governance.
-The Areas are identified on the web site:
+GPES is organized into Areas of Study formally approved by the ESF Faculty Governance (see menu for areas).

 Each Area of Study has at least three active faculty members including a Coordinator.
 Each GPES student is admitted into one Area of Study.
 The Area Coordinators, the GPES Graduate Coordinator, and the Director of the Division of Environmental Science make up the GPES Committee, which is responsible for admissions, allocation of graduate fellowships, initial assignment of major professors, curriculum changes, and program administration and assessment.